Crimes of the Future

 (Spoilers ahead: stop reading the article if you prefer watching the movie)

 The movie is about the future, it is murder.
 Society is tired, people are comfortably numb, pleasure is rare, and nobody feels it anymore.
-Pain is the only mechanism that keeps everyone alive, humanity is reduced to a flock/herd/swarm/colony/murder/exaltation/poverty of cenobites.
+Pain is the only mechanism that keeps everyone alive; humanity reduces to a flock/herd/swarm/colony/murder/exaltation/poverty of cenobites.
 The human body evolves at an accelerated rate, and new organs always appear, their functions unknown; no X-Men for today, sorry.
-Extirpating (or tattooing!) the appendices without any kind of anaesthesia in front of a live audience is the most popular form of entertainment society consumes.
+Extirpating (or tattooing!) the appendices without anaesthesia in front of a live audience is the most popular form of entertainment society consumes.
 Degenerate individuals pay to see how “evolution is killed and mutilated” only to be regenerated a few moments later.

 A State Ministry also deals with this newly extirpated genetic material.
-As you would expect, they are corrupt, and they lack digitalisation.
-There are no cloud providers in this future, and the biggest crime is the lack of smartphones; technology turned anarogue.
+As you would expect, they are corrupt, and they lack digitalization.
+There will be no cloud providers in the future, and the biggest crime is the lack of smartphones; technology has turned into anarchy.
 What kind of future is that without touchscreens?
 At least the haptics are good, if not a little too sharp.

 Meanwhile, in an eco-friendly twist, a secluded few have evolved organs to digest and nourish plastics.